robsontenorio/marina/README.md

 ## Introduction

 Marina is a simple self-hosting solution using Docker Swarm.
-It's a web interface to manage your Docker containers and services.
+It's a web interface to manage containers and services.

 ## Warning

 The web interface does not include advanced features such as volume and network management.

-It is simply a way to deploy stacks based on `docker-compose.yaml` files and visualize containers and resources in a Docker Swarm environment.
+It is simply a way to deploy stacks based on `docker-compose.yaml` files and visualize containers in a Docker Swarm environment.

 ## Install